PrefectHQ/prefect/docs/guide/getting_started/introduction.md

 ### Functional API

 The easiest way to build a flow is with Prefect's **functional API**.
 Simply create a flow as a context manager and call your tasks on each other as if they were regular functions.
 Prefect will track each function call and build up a computational graph that represents your workflow.
-Critically, _no task code is actually executed at this time_.
+Critically, _no tasks are actually executed at this time_.

 Here is a flow that uses the add task we wrote earlier to add a few numbers together.
-Notice how we can provide both numbers and tasks results as the inputs to the task function:
+Notice how we can provide both numbers and tasks results as the inputs to the task function.
+In addition, notice how we call `add` twice, generating two distinct copies of our task in the flow:

 ```python
 from prefect import Flow